pingcap/docs/develop/dev-guide-tidb-crud-sql.md

 - **DCL (Data Control Language)**: It is used to define access privileges and security levels.

-In this document, we mainly introduce DML and DQL, the Data Manipulation Language and the Data Query Language.
-The rest can be found in the [Explore SQL with TiDB](/basic-sql-operations.md) or the [TiDB SQL syntax detailed explanation](https://pingcap.github.io/sqlgram/) for more information.
+The following mainly introduces DML and DQL.
+For more information about DDL and DCL, see [Explore SQL with TiDB](/basic-sql-operations.md) or [TiDB SQL syntax detailed explanation](https://pingcap.github.io/sqlgram/).

-## DML (Data Manipulation Language)
+## Data Manipulation Language

 Common DML features are adding, modifying, and deleting table records.
 The corresponding commands are `INSERT`, `UPDATE`, and `DELETE`.